-Basic and diluted net loss per share is computed by dividing the net loss for the period attributable to common stock by the weighted average number of shares of common stock outstanding during the period.
-For the year ended December 31, 2016 the basic and diluted net loss per also included 602,614 weighted average shares of common stock issuable to holders of Series B Convertible Preferred Stock (since the conversion is based only on the passage of time - see Note 10a).
+Basic and diluted net loss per share is computed by dividing the net loss for the period attributable to common stock (after adding the beneficial conversion feature included in the Series C Convertible Preferred Stock and the extinguishment of Series B Convertible Preferred Stock) by the weighted average number of shares of common stock outstanding during the period, including 23,481 and 17,218 weighted average shares of common stock issuable to holders of Series B Convertible Preferred Stock for the years ended December 31, 2017 and 2016, respectively (since they are convertible based on passage of time).

-The calculation of diluted net loss per share excludes potential share issuances of common stock upon the exercise of share options, warrants, restricted stocks and placement agent unit as the effect is anti-dilutive.
+The calculation of diluted net loss per share excludes potential share issuances of common stock upon the exercise of share options, warrants, restricted stocks, preferred stock and placement agent unit as the effect is anti-dilutive.